sleede/fab-manager/doc/docker-compose_readme.md

-# Install Fabmanager app in production with Docker
+# Install Fab-Manager in production with docker-compose

-This README tries to describe all the steps to put a fabmanager app into production on a server, based on a solution using Docker and Docker-compose.
+This document will guide you through all the steps needed to set up your Fab-Manager app on a production server, based on a solution using Docker and Docker-compose.
 We recommend DigitalOcean, but these steps will work on any Docker-compatible cloud provider or local server.

-In order to make it work, please use the same directories structure as described in this guide in your fabmanager app folder.
+In order to make it work, please use the same directories structure as described in this guide in your Fab-Manager app folder.
 You will need to be root through the rest of the setup.

 ##### Table of contents